Settings System

 Name

-The name of the option.
-This is used to find the option and to trigger it.
+The name identifies the option and is used to find or trigger it.

 Function

-The target function that the option should call when triggered.
+The function called when the option is triggered.

-The warning in the setting applier component happened because there’s no Settings Manager component in the scene, it’s recommended to add that component on a dedicated game object in your scene or on your game manager.
+The warning in the Setting Applier component is happening because there is no Settings Manager component in the scene.
+It is recommended to add the Settings Manager to a dedicated GameObject in your scene or to your Game Manager.

-If you click on the path to modify it you will find the options you defined and the sections you defined sorted like this: Section/Option.
-Select the option you like in the section you like as this will be the option to trigger when the applier component is triggered from the UI Element.
+If you click on the path to modify it, you will see the options and sections you defined, sorted in the format: PresetName/SectionName/OptionName.
+Select the option you want in the desired section, as this will be the option triggered when the Setting Applier component is activated from the UI element.

 Prints a message to the console.